Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 An important part of keeping his immune system strong is maintaining a healthy weight for your buddy.

-Making food available only a couple times a day will go a long way to accomplishing this goal, along with not allowing any treats.
+Making good-quality food available a couple times a day will go a long way to accomplishing this goal.
+Stop any free-feeding or treats.

 Keep in mind that your approach depends on how much work you want to do and HOW CAREFUL YOU ARE.